tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 ## Many languages supported
 Each client app uses your language of choice.
 The user interface and all preconfigured messages - stop reason, pause reason - are shown in your language.
 Language is selected in your browser settings.
-Currently supported languages: English (the default), German, Dutch, Polish, Czech, Italian, Danish, Swedish, Finnish and Norwegian.
+Currently supported languages: English (the default), German, Dutch, Polish, Czech, Italian, Danish, Swedish, Finnish, Hungarian and Norwegian.

 ## Administrator functions
 The clock can be administered from any supported device.